 - Dry beans (though lentils work well because they cook so quickly)

 - Dried root veggies (unless ground into a powder first)

-As a survival food, Meals Ready to Eat are meant to deliver maximum nutrition while still tasting decent (in comparison to survival food bars which are all about delivering calories in as dense of a package as possible to simply keep you alive).
-To make sure your MREs are keeping you healthy, each MRE needs to contain a: carbohydrate, protein, and fruits/vegetables.
+As a survival food, DIY Meals Ready to Eat are meant to deliver maximum nutrition while still tasting decent (compared to survival food bars or shop-bought MREs which are all about providing calories in as dense a package as possible to keep you alive).

 Carbohydrate = Energy

-Examples Include couscous, fast-cooking noodles (such as ramen, soup noodles or rice noodles), oats, mashed potatoes flakes
+Examples include couscous, fast-cooking noodles (such as ramen, soup, or rice noodles), oats, and mashed potato flakes.

 Protein = Strength